are cruiser bikes good for sidewalks and streets 4

 Limited Speed and Agility

 Similarly, the relaxed and comfortable riding position that makes cruiser bikes great for leisurely rides can hinder their maneuverability.
 The wide handlebars and slower steering response make it more challenging to navigate tight corners or zigzag through traffic.
-If speed and agility are crucial factors for your riding style, a cruiser bike may not be the most suitable option.
+If speed and agility are crucial for your riding style, a cruiser bike may not be the most suitable option.

 Not Suitable for Off-Road Terrain